-The Roßfeldpanoramastraße is a toll-Alpine road located in the Alps of Berchtesgaden in the district of Berchtesgaden, Bavaria (Germany).
+The Roßfeldpanoramastraße is the name of a very scenic toll-Alpine road located in Bavaria, in the south-east of Germany.

-This road leads over the Roßfeld, a northern spur of the Göll, and is located between the Salzach river valley (east) and Berchtesgaden (west).
-In the south of the Roßfeldhöhenringstraße, the High Göll (2.522 m) is the highest summit.
+Set high in the Bavarian Alps on the Austrian border, the road (B 999) is totally paved.
+It’s 15,4 km (9.56 miles) long.
 This toll road has a part on Austrian territory.
-The road climbs from an altitude of 850 m in Oberau and 750 m in Obersalzberg to 1,560 m at the crest.
+The road climbs from an altitude of 850 m in Oberau and 750 m in Obersalzberg to 1,570 m at the crest.